-The Comino Foundation therefore recognises the need to continue to question how ideas such as GRASP may be developed and applied in the 21st century.
-It is engaged, with a number of its grantees, in re-examining the usefulness of those ideas themselves and exploring how they may be best translated for use by those working with young people in current contexts.
+The Comino Foundation recognises a need to continue to support the practical application of such ideas may be developed and applied.
+It engages with grantees in re-examining the usefulness of the ideas themselves and discovering how they may be best translated for use by young people in current contexts.
 These links provide insights into some of this work